 - To submit descriptive, written comments and scores for reviewed proposals within the timelines established for review completion.

 - To recommend proposals for funding.

 - To assist the committee chair in preparing a report for the Research Policies Council, including recommendations and changes to improve the FRACAA program.
-Appropriate information collected and approved by the RPC from this committee will be forwarded to the Office of the Vice President for Research for future use in determining eligibility of applicants and making improvements to the FRACAA program.
+Appropriate information collected and approved by the RPC from this committee will be forwarded to the ORI for future use in determining eligibility of applicants and making improvements to the FRACAA program.

 - The FRACAA fund coordinator shall review proposals to determine that the applicants meet all eligibility criteria.

 - The FRACAA fund coordinator shall provide the members of each FRACAA committee panel with copies of the proposals assigned to their panel.